Masub27/Intro/Study_Discussion_SS25_.md

 * Please reduce the fee of the semester it’s very difficult to manage aling with family responsibilities
 * Program is really good and informative, for some students Tuition fee is a big issue, as some students come from middle class backgrounds, A slight reduction in tuition fee can solve this problem and increase admissions in MSc.
 ITVET.
 That's all I want to say.
 Otherwise the program is really good.
 * Reduce the fee of the programme.
-* The tuition fee is little bit higher, even though its a public university
+* The tuition fee is little bit higher, even though its a public university.
 * While I am deeply committed to focusing on my studies, I am also under significant financial pressure due to the tuition fee of €2,000 for the upcoming semesters.
 As this is a self-funded course, I often find it difficult to fully concentrate on my academic responsibilities, as I am constantly concerned about meeting the financial requirements.
 ___I have experienced delays in receiving responses from the ITVET department.
 For example, despite having paid my tuition fee in full, I did not receive my matriculation certificate in a timely manner.
 At that point, I urgently needed the certificate, but it took nearly 10 days to receive it, which caused considerable inconvenience.
 I understand that there may be procedural or workload-related reasons behind these delays, but I wanted to express how these issues have impacted my experience and academic focus.
 I would greatly appreciate any support or guidance you can provide regarding these matters.___